Green Burial Initiative

 - One orchard or forest tree

-Our thanks goes out to amazing Village supporter and community member Dinter’s Nursery for their partnership and support in sourcing and providing the commemorative orchard and forest tress for our precious legacy leavers.
+Our thanks go out to amazing Village supporter and community member Dinter’s Nursery for their partnership and support in sourcing and providing the commemorative orchard and forest trees for our precious legacy leavers.

 - Ceremony and Events: Honour loved ones with a sacred ceremony or end of life celebration

-- Facility and Site Use: We have a variety of beautiful indoor and outdoor spaces for ceremony, gatherings, and local food feasting.
+- Facility and Site Use: We have a variety of beautiful indoor and outdoor spaces for ceremonies, gatherings, and local food feasting.

 - Eco-friendly caskets and urns can be made onsite by OUR craftspeople and building team using reclaimed wood and sustainable materials and practices.
 Please contact us if you would like to discuss design and material options.

 An alternative to body burial, cremation makes use of high-temperature burning, vaporization, and oxidation to reduce a body to its basic chemical compounds.
 These ash-like remains are then able to be buried, scattered, or retained by family members for personal preservation.

 Cremation dates back at least 20,000 years to partial remains found in Australia and is practised by many of the world’s religions and spiritual groups.
 The choice to cremate is personal but may be driven by a preference to avoid slow decomposition or an environmentally-driven desire to avoid some of the toxic by-products of an intact burial, often caused by embalming fluids such as formaldehyde.